siavava/portfolio/content/projects/information-theory/10-huffman-encoding.md

 \end{tikzpicture}
 $$

-**Prefix-free decoding.** Because every symbol lands on a leaf, no codeword is a prefix of another, and the compressed stream needs no separators between symbols.
+Because every symbol lands on a leaf, no codeword is a prefix of another, and the compressed stream needs no separators between symbols.
 Decoding walks the tree from the root, branching left on a 0 and right on a 1;
 the moment it reaches a leaf it emits that symbol and jumps back to the root.
 Each input bit is read once, so decoding is linear in the length of the stream.

-**Why the greedy choice is optimal.** A prefix code is exactly a labeling where every character is a leaf, so no code sits on the path to another.
+The greedy choice turns out to be optimal, and the reason is structural.
+A prefix code is exactly a labeling where every character is a leaf, so no code sits on the path to another.
 The cost of a tree is the expected code length

 $$